uppsala-makerspace/loerdagskurser/docs/reflektioner/20260530_richel/README.md

 Laser cutter|10%
 Processing  |50%

-## Thank you meeting for volunteers
+## Thank-you meeting for volunteers

 I organized the first thank-you meeting for the direct volunteers, with 3 out of 7 volunteers showing up.
 I can be blamed for this low